| Key Takeaways |

 Here are the key functions of HUMINT within security teams:

 - Attribution Support.
 One of the biggest challenges in cybersecurity is identifying the attacker.
-HUMINT adds the human context: details like real names, location clues, social relationships, and past activities that can support confident attribution and legal action.
+HUMINT adds human context: details such as real names, location clues, social relationships, and past activities that can support confident attribution and legal action.

 - Early Threat Detection.
 Threat actors often discuss tools, exploits, or planned campaigns long before launching them.
 HUMINT operatives monitor these conversations in closed communities, allowing teams to prepare or alert potential targets in advance.